navintc/arcGisPlotting/Documentation/Dev Diary.md

 - Added Sun Controller to all scenes
 - Fixed the issue of being not able to click on the UI components by updating arcGisCameraComponent.
 - Ammended minor UI updates.

+## Day 3
+- Reading documentation and researching on a way to recieve information about the buildings
+- Failed all attempts to make such a system